cxl-garage/sentinel-cli/README.md

 ## Purpose
 Conservation X Labs aims to make the deployment of customized machine learning models as simple as possible across all endpoints (Sentinel Field-Hardware, Offline Laptops, Cloud).

-In the near future we will offer common scenaros models as a free container.
+> In the near future we will offer common scenaros models as a free container.
+Right now this is only available to early Sentinel users

 This software is designed to run custom offline machine learning models across many images/videos on customer laptops or desktops.
 This will likely be used in field scenarios where:
 - Rapid sorting with lighter-weight models
 - Sorting into categories that you define!
 - Data sorting is required without reliable internet connection.
 - Privacy is paramount

+> Current speeds

+### CLI Feature Progress

+- [x] Stable Command Line Interface to run image folders on custom Sentinel models
+- [x] Integration into Timelapse workflow
+- [ ] Creation of custom Timelapse template for auditing
+- [ ] Python Scripting Capabilities
+- [ ] Basic GUI
+- [ ] Support for videos
+- [ ] Model Feedback Loop

+### Model Creation Progress
+- [ ] GPU Support
+- [ ] Creation of publicly available model(s) option for testing
+- [ ] Integration of Megadetector and Megaclassifier
+- [ ] Integration into Sentinel Model Marketplace

+> If there are feature requests (or bugs) please reach out to sentinel@conservationxlabs.org or add an issue

 ## High Level Overview